 This has been a tradition in Pokémon since the beginning.
 The hero character always has a rival whom he meets at various points of the game.
 The rival in the first generation (called "Blue", officially) was a prototype for Gary Oak, Ash's rival in the anime.
 The hero's relation with the rival varies depending on the game; usually it's someone he's known for a long time.
 The one exception is in the second generation, where it's a stranger with a dark past.
 Most of the time, the rival is both an adversary and an ally, depending on the situation.

 In most games, the rivals have default names or no names at all, and the player is able to name them.
-Black and White is an exception; Cheren and Bianca cannot be renamed.
+There are some exceptions; in Black and White and X and Y are exceptions; the Rivals there cannot be renamed.

 Mana Khemia: Alchemists of Al-Revis has Roxis to the main character Vayne.
 So much so, that on one occasion he even thinks of competing against Vayne in a marathon, even though they're on the same team.